Book Title: Amma Mia: Stories, advice, and recipes from one mother to another

 Esha Deol Takhtani is an Indian film actor with hits such as Dhoom, Na Tum Jaano Na Hum, Yuva, No Entry, and Dus to her credit.
 She recently portrayed the role of a chef in the short film Cakewalk, which was released globally on a digital platform and has won a cascade of awards worldwide.

 About the book:

-In this book, the author Esha Deol Takhtani shares her experiences from being a star kid till she being a mother of two kids.
-Also, in the book, she has beautifully incorporated several recipes starting from pregnancy stage of a woman till post-pregnancy and the toddler’s food also.
+In this book, the author Esha Deol Takhtani shares her experiences from being a star kid till she was a mother of two kids.
+Also, in the book, she has beautifully incorporated several recipes starting from the pregnancy stage of a woman till post-pregnancy and the toddler’s food also.

 Later, in the book we get to read Esha’s transformation into the hot Dhoom girl avatar, the pain behind shedding the weight and toning up with a movie star kind of persona is extremely inspiring.
 The book then also gives the readers a great lesson on how her partner Bharat, a great asset in being a friend, husband, and father and sets an example to be.
 Not to forget Esha’s mention about her mother-in-law, Smt.
 Puja Tathkani’s contribution to her life.

 Read Also: Book Review: Gravepyres School for the Recently Deceased by Anita Roy

 The book’s introduction and acknowledgments are extremely interesting to read.
 After the chapters, then comes the absolute takeaway to the readers, the innumerous recipes that the author Esha has mentioned.
 It is undoubtedly a great help to all the mothers to be from the book’s point of view because there are things like issues related to pre and post-pregnancy, the hormone ups and downs, how to deal with all such stuff.